GSMcNamara/Wordpress-Counterespionage-Firewall/counterespionage-firewall/readme.txt

 Floodspark Counterespionage Firewall (CEF) helps you block reconnaissance or otherwise illegitimate traffic.
 CEF is like a web application firewall (WAF) but protects against reconnaissance.
 CEF focuses on pre-attack protection and is designed to complement security plugins such as Wordfence or Sucuri.

 Using Intent Indicators, CEF can detect and protect earlier than an Indicators of Compromise (IoCs) or IP blacklist-based solution.
-Increase performance, reduce fraud, thwart attacks, and serve your real customers.
+Our goal is to help you increase performance, reduce fraud, thwart attacks, and serve your real customers.

 So far CEF for WordPress can detect and block:
 * Tor browser, with minor delay